Apply for an SSN

 I’m eligible!
 When can I apply?

 After you have been in the U.S. for at least 10 days, and your job or appointment has started, you can apply.
-You must go in person to the local Social Security Office to apply for an SSN.
+As of November 15th, international students who wish to apply for a new or

 Are you ready to apply for an SSN?